HippoCampusRobotics/fav_docs/assignments/assignment_02.rst

 The distance sensor is located at the front camera's position of the BlueROV, as depicted in :ref:`camera-sensors`.
 Hence, the measurements are relative to this position.
 Usually we consider the center of the vehicle as the robot's position.
-It is fine to to the localization for the camera and apply the transformation to the robot's center in a post-processing step.
+It is fine to do the localization for the camera and apply the transformation to the robot's center in a post-processing step.

 In the simulation the position of the distance sensor is exactly known and has an offset of ``[0.2, 0.0, 0.1]`` relative to the vehicle's origin.